 Renee Sweezey first undertook a Vision Quest with Steven Foster and Meredith Little in 1982 when they were the co-directors of Rites of Passage.
 She found the experience life altering and profoundly affirming.
 Since then, she has been an advocate and supporter of the work, by serving both as a staff person and board member with Rites of Passage for over 20 years.
 Renee honors and holds with deep regard those who feel called to this journey, leaving what is familiar to go into the sacred wilderness of the world and of oneself.
 She brings gifts of open heart, quiet courage and gentle presence to help create unique and vibrant community in the field.
 Renee is married to Mike Bodkin, the Executive Director of Rites of Passage, and lives in a rural intentional community in Northern California.

-Linda Sartor holds a Ph.D. in Integral Studies and an M.S. in environmental education, and is a faculty member at two graduate institutions.
-She has been leading wilderness trips for more than 15 years and has led Vision Quest programs for 10 years, having trained with Rites of Passage and the School of Lost Borders.
-When she is not in the wilderness, Linda is teaching research methods and supervises thesis/dissertation work.
-Linda has also been spending about half of her time in Sri Lanka as part of the Nonviolent Peace Force, a group of 18 internationals chosen to provide a protective presence to support civil society and to establish and maintain peace and justice.
+Linda Sartor holds a Ph.D. in Integral Studies and an M.S. in environmental education, and is a faculty member in the Master's in Leadership Program at St. Mary's University.
+She has been guiding programs for Rites of Passage since 1997, having trained with Rites of Passage and the School of Lost Borders.
+Linda has spent time in Sri Lanka as part of the Nonviolent Peace Force, a group of 18 internationals chosen to provide a protective presence to support civil society and to establish and maintain peace and justice.
 With a passion for collaboration, Linda works toward facilitating groups with the intention that each individual member bring forth his/her own contribution in service of the group's purpose as well as having the group support its individuals in their unique purposes.

 Munro Sickafoose is a husband, father, whitewater river guide, and ceremonial leader.
 He has been deeply involved with indigenous earth–based ceremonies for many years, trained as a vision quest guide at the School of Lost Borders, and has been leading groups and individuals in the wild since 1996.
 He is also a facilitator in the Way of Council, having trained at the Ojai Foundation.
 One of the founders of a men’s community in Portland, Oregon, Munro currently serves as the Netkeeper for the Wilderness Guides Council, an international organization of rites of passage guides.
 With his wife, Susanna, he teaches couples to use Council for sacred relationship communication.